-In 2027 the Liverpool Plains Shire Council aspires to have a great rural lifestyle with access to quality services, strong community, council and business leadership, whilst encouraging a thriving economy and a sustainable environment to carry us on to the future.
+We aspire to have a great rural lifestyle that is inclusive of all cultures with access to quality services and facilities.
+Strong community and council and business leadership, whilst encouraging a thriving economy and a sustainable environment to carry us into the future.